laravel/nova-docs/4.0/resources/fields.md

 ### Audio Field

 The `Audio` field extends the [File field](#file-field) and accepts the same options and configurations.
-The `Audio` field, unlike the `File` field, will display a thumbnail preview of the underlying image when viewing the resource:
+The `Audio` field will display an audio player for the underlying file when viewing the resource:

 ```php
 use Laravel\Nova\Fields\Audio;